vladi-rh/rhoai-genaiops-lab-instructions/docs/2-linguistics/1-prompt-engineering.md

 - Model Name: `llama32`
 - Model URL: `https://llama32-ai501.<CLUSTER_DOMAIN>/v1/chat/completions`

-..and for the rest, it is up to your creativity :)
+..and for the rest, it is up to what you feel like trying 🧪

 <div class="iframe-scroll-container">
   <iframe